 For over 20 years, Elisa Donovan (She/Her) has been a part of iconic pop culture phenomenon’s.
 She began her film career originating the role of Amber in the comedy Clueless.
 She followed that up with a turn on another pop culture sensation Beverly Hills, 90210, playing bad girl ‘Ginger LaMonica.’
 She then went on to reprise her role of ‘Amber’ on the television series of Clueless.
 During which time she shot the Paramount/SNL Films comedy A Night At The Roxbury.
 Then for three seasons Elisa played ‘Morgan Cavanaugh’ on the monster hit series Sabrina The Teenage Witch.
 Elisa has had recurring roles on multiple other TV series, and has starred in numerous telefilms.

-Elisa’s first book “Wake Me When You Leave” will be released on June 8, 2021.
+Elisa’s first book “Wake Me When You Leave” was on June 8, 2021.
 The book is her very personal memoir about losing her job, her relationship, and her father to cancer, all over a very short period of time.
 Through her grief, she began to connect to her father to series of visitations and dreams, helping her to heal and remedy her life.
 In addition, Elisa supports women struggling with eating disorders and is a proponent of spreading awareness and recovery.
 She has had pieces published in the “Chicken Soup For The Soul” series of books as well as having her recovery story featured in the book “Feeding The Fame” and documented for TEEN People.
 Elisa has spoken about recovery on many television shows including 20/20, Entertainment Tonight, Access Hollywood and Dr. Drew’s Headline News.
 Elisa currently lives in San Francisco with her husband and daughter.

 Jameela Jamil (She/Her) is an actress, writer, activist, and founder of the I Weigh movement.
 In March 2018, in response to a body-shaming meme that judged a group of female celebrities by their weight, Jameela posted a photo of herself with descriptions of how she “weighed” herself that had nothing to do with her weight in lbs or kgs.
 Her point: we need to have a serious discussion as a society about how we value ourselves.
 What started as a social media movement of thousands of pictures from people around the world launched into the community of over 1 million people that it is today.